ChristianDaza/PowerBI_report/README.md

 - Complete navegation bars, with icons for each main page, which chnage color when hover and when ctl + shif + click it move to the page assigned ot the icon.

 Metrics for Users Outside the company Using SQL
+- Connect to the AZure SQL server using PGADMIN4
+- Create csv file wiht the names of all the tables.
+- Create csv files with the column names of for each table.
+- Query the SQL database save the results as .csv files and the query .sql.